 Decrease in breast cancer rates related to reduction in use of hormone replacement therapy

 On Apr.
-18, 2007, according to a report in the New England Journal of Medicine, the sharp decline in the rate of new breast cancer cases in 2003 may be related to a national decline in the use of hormone replacement therapy (HRT).
+18, 2007, a study led by the University of Texas M.D.
+Anderson Cancer Center reported that the sharp decline in the rate of new breast cancer cases in 2003 may be related to a national decline in the use of hormone replacement therapy (HRT).

 Tags: